Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 - Los Angeles is 8-9-0 against the spread this season.

-- So far this season, the Rams have been installed as favorites by a 3.5-point margin or more 14 times and are 6-8 ATS in those contests.
+- The Rams have been favored by 3.5 points or more 14 times this season and are 6-8 ATS in those contests.

-- Los Angeles' games this year have hit the over on nine of 17 set point totals (52.9%).
+- Los Angeles has eclipsed the over/under in 52.9% of its opportunities this year (nine times over 17 games with a set point total).

-- When Los Angeles puts up more than 21.5 points, it is 7-5 against the spread and 10-2 overall.
+- When Los Angeles scores more than 21.5 points, it is 7-5 against the spread and 10-2 overall.

-- When Los Angeles piles up more than 310.0 yards, the team is 8-7 against the spread and 12-3 overall.
+- In games that Los Angeles piles up more than 310.0 yards, the team is 8-7 against the spread and 12-3 overall.

-- The Rams have turned the ball over three more times (23 total) than the 49ers have forced a turnover (20) this season.
+- This year, the Rams have turned the ball over 23 times, three more than the 49ers' takeaways (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the 49ers.